jessicagrosman/training-blog/_posts/2019-01-20-start-doc-demo.md

 It's a training landscape where we trainers are guides familiar with the terrain.
 But if people have never seen this type of software before we need to treat it like a hotel we just checked into.
 The learners want to get a lay of the land first.
 They want to orientate themselves and explicitly name different aspects of the environment.

 *Oh there's the pool.
 The restaurant bar is down that hallway.*

+### How the idea of the start can be used in training
+Scaffolding is when the trainer helps the learner achieve more than they could do alone by providing support.
+For online courses and documentation, the right amount of scaffolding might be the first step: showing people where to start.